mayuresh-savargaonkar/mayuresh-savargaonkar/README.md

 ---
 **Talking about Personal Stuffs:**
 - 🚗 I’m currently working on electric vehicle charging infrastruture reliability;
-- 🔋 I’m currently also working on developing Deep learning models for advanced diagnostics of Li-ion batteries
+- 🔋 I’m currently also working on developing Deep learning models for advanced diagnostics of Li-ion batteries;
 - 👨🏽‍💻 I’m currently learning [Simulink](https://www.mathworks.com/help/mpc/ug/highway-lane-change.html);
 - 💬 Ask me about anything, I am happy to help;
 - 📝 See some of our research on [our website](https:irda.club);